2001 Green Bay Packers season

 The 2001 Green Bay Packers season was their 83rd season overall and their 81st season in the National Football League.

 The Packers returned to the postseason for the first time since 1998 after two years of missing the playoffs in the 1999 and 2000 seasons.
 They finished with a 12–4 record.
-In the Wild Card Round the Packers easily beat the San Francisco 49ers 25–15.
-But Green Bay's season ended with a 45–17 loss to the St. Louis Rams in the NFC divisional playoff game.
-That game saw quarterback Brett Favre threw a career high six interceptions.
+In the Wild Card Round, the Packers easily beat the San Francisco 49ers 25–15.
+However, Green Bay's season ended with a 45–17 loss to the St. Louis Rams in the NFC divisional playoff game.
+That game saw quarterback Brett Favre throw a career high six interceptions.

 This remains the last season in which the Packers defeated the 49ers in the playoffs as the Packers went on to lose 5 straight playoff games to them.